Communication and conflict

 Behind Bath's honey-stone elegance and World Heritage streets sit a high cost of living and a large student population, and the pressure to match the city's polished image can make struggle feel out of place.
 Tourism and term times set a restless rhythm that can leave residents feeling oddly unsettled in such a beautiful place.

-In a well-heeled town, the pressure to maintain a certain standard can make admitting to struggle feel awkward.
-Online counselling is entirely discreet, with no clinic to be seen entering.
+In a well-heeled town the pressure to look in control runs high, so online sessions stay discreet, with no clinic to be seen entering.

 Breaking the cycle of the same argument.